 - Swelling of the toe

 - Bleeding that may or may not be mixed with pus

 If the wound is healing as it should, place a new bandage or sock on the paw.
-If your dog is wearing an E collar, after two or three days, the wound should be healed to a degree that your dog will not lick it and the E collar can be removed.
+If your dog is wearing an E collar, after 2–3 days, the wound should be healed to a degree that your dog will not lick it and the E collar can be removed.

 Treating a Broken Dew Claw on a Dog

 Broken dew claw treatment varies slightly, as your veterinarian may recommend complete removal of both of the dew claws if injury occurs to one.

 This is a common procedure for certain breeds.
 After healing, your dog will be able to run and walk just as before.

 - Buzhardt, Lynn, DVM.
 “First Aid for Broken Nails in Dogs.”
 VCA Hospitals.
 2015. https://vcahospitals.com/know-your-pet/first-aid-for-broken-nails-in-dogs.

 - Eldredge, Debra M., DVM.
 Dog Owner’s Home Veterinary Handbook, 4th Edition.
 Howell Book House.
 2007.